-1. Will meat be sold on-site?
-TLI aims to provide the general public direct access to local, wholesome, healthy meat products through our on-site store.
-We will also create a platform that allows the general public who has interest in buying meat products in bulk to connect with a local producer in our region.
+1. Is meat sold on-site?
+Meatworks provides the general public direct access to local, wholesome, healthy meat products through our on-site store.
+We also have a platform that connects the general public who has interest in buying meat products in bulk with a local producer in our region.

 3. How are the animals unloaded from trucks?
 Trailers will back up to a dock that has been designed to the floor height of a typical livestock trailer.
 They will be off loaded into a receiving pen that has solid sides.
 Solid sides prevent the animals from seeing distractions outside the receiving pen.

 4.How long are animals held at Meatworks prior to slaughter?
 If held overnight, will they be fed and have access to water?
 Once livestock is unloaded at Meatworks, livestock will be held in a clean indoor pen with access to clean water.
 The amount of time they will be held will vary based on the species and stress level of each individual animal.
-On average livestock will be held for 2 to 4 hours.
+On average, livestock are held overnight, or at a minimum, held for 2 to 4 hours.
 In the event livestock have to be held longer than 24 hours they will be fed and placed in a pen with ample space for the animal to lie down.

 5. What size are the pens the animals will be held in and how many animals per pen?
 We have 8 ft.
 X 6 ft.
 8 ft.
 X 10 ft. and 8 ft. by 12 ft. pens.
 The amount of animals per pen will depend on the species, size and quantity that each producer brings in.
 Cattle require 20 sq. ft. per animal while market pigs require 6 sq. ft. per animal.
 Meatworks will keep livestock segregated by producer to ensure traceability.